probstit/exceptional.js/README.md

 ## Displaying error messages

-The locale must be set before right after the error tables have been loaded into the library.
+The locale must be set right after the error tables have been loaded into the library.

 ```javascript
 import { setLocale } from 'exceptional.js';

 setLocale('en');
 ```

+Keep in mind that the locale can be set to another value anytime.

 Using the `format` method provided by the library, the error string matching the namespace and code of the passed exception object will be retrieved from the error table with the locale selected.